 View the polymer chains shown to contain helical ribbons (in magenta), arrows (in golden yellow) and coil-like regions (white/grey).

-Mouse-over the small grey atom (highlighted by a red arrow in the above figure).
+Mouse-over the small grey atom (highlighted by a red arrow, in the above figure).
 What is it and why do you see this atom in the insulin structure (Hint: read the title and abstract of the structure for clues)

 Change the viewer to PV using the pull-down menu.